 When I’m visiting the United States, I use a Net 10 Wireless prepaid SIM card that gives me unlimited talk & text plus 3GB of data for around $50 a month with no contract.

-If I’m going to be living in a foreign country for a few weeks or months, I’ll pick up a local SIM card and buy a pre-paid cellphone plan there, giving me a local phone number and internet access.
+If I’m going to be living in a foreign country for a few weeks or months, I’ll pick up a local SIM card and buy a pre-paid mobile phone plan there, giving me a local phone number and internet access.

 In Mexico I use TelCel.
 The sim card costs about $10, and I pay about $25 a month for voice, text, and 3GB of 4G data.